 Part of the structural engineer’s responsibilities is to prepare the project specifications including all building materials and applicable standards and provision to comply with.
-This is a crucial part of any project to specify the quality and properties of all construction materials.
+This is a crucial part of any project to specify the quality and properties of materials to be used.

-Building materials can generally be divided into two categories: Natural building materials such as stone and wood, and man-made building materials such as concrete and steel.
-Both categories usually require a certain level of preparation or treatment before they are used in a structural application.
+Building materials can generally be divided into two categories: Natural building materials such as stone and wood, and Man-made building materials such as concrete and steel.
+Both categories usually require a certain level of preparation or treatment before the use in a structural application.
 Below is the list of materials I used the most in engineering consulting projects.

 Steel is one of the strongest building materials available with excellent strength capacity in both tension and compression.
 Because of its high strength-to-weight ratio, it is ideal for structural framework of tall buildings and large industrial facilities.
 Structural steel is available in standard shapes such are angles, I beams and C-channels.
 These shapes can be welded together or connected using high-strength bolts to build structures capable of resisting large forces and deformations.

 Steel is a relatively expensive building material so it is the structural engineer’s responsibility to choose economic sizes and shapes according to the actual loads on the building to avoid overdesign.
 Because of the the higher cost of steel, I often get questions from our clients asking if there is a way to reduce the weight and size of some of steel members in the structure.
 This can be done if the loads can be reduced on the members and/or additional vertical supports can be introduced.
 The installation of steel is less time consuming compared to concrete and can be installed in any type of environment.